ideacrew/ic-web/hugo/content/careers/business-analyst-crm.md

-+++
+---
-base_salary = 70000
+base_salary: 70000
-location = ["Washington, DC"]
+location: ['Washington, DC']
-maximum_salary = 140000
+maximum_salary: 140000
-position_type = "Full Time"
+position_type: 'Full Time'
-post_date = 2022-02-18T00:00:00Z
+post_date: 2022-02-18T00:00:00Z
-summary = "IdeaCrew is currently seeking an experienced Business Analyst with CRM experience to help support and lead our fast-paced, growing team." title = "Business Analyst-CRM"
+summary: 'IdeaCrew is currently seeking an experienced Business Analyst with CRM experience to help support and lead our fast-paced, growing team.'

-+++
+title: 'Business Analyst-CRM'
+---

 IdeaCrew is currently seeking an experienced Business Analyst to help support and lead our fast-paced, growing State-based Marketplace (SBM) team.
 This individual will engage with cross-functional teams to manage the progression of critical activities, deliverables, resources, and timelines in connection with deployment and operations of key components of our technology platform SBMs.